-Since ending the hike on a road shoulder is kind of a let-down, you can give the hike some more length and a better ending by turning left and walking along the Blue Ridge Parkway 0.2 mi to the trail for Blue Ridge Pinnacle.
-It's another 0.6 to the top of the Pinnacle, so that would add about 2 miles and 500 ft climb to the hike overall.
+Since ending the hike on a road shoulder is kind of a let-down, you can give the hike some more length and a better ending by turning left and walking along the Blue Ridge Parkway for 0.2 mi to the trail for Blue Ridge Pinnacle.
+It's another 0.6 to the top of the Pinnacle, so making its summit your destination would add about 2 miles and 500 ft climb to the hike overall.
 That's well worth it.

 All Photos from the Trail